yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 ```

 ## Conclusion:
 There you have it.
 A little bit of knowledge makes seeing a core crash much less terrifying.
 And with only moderate effort in time it is possible to get quickly to the root of the problem.
+Of course, bigger programs create bigger files and more data to evaluate, the main procedure stays the same though.